nyxxxie/mycroft/README.md

 file formats as easy and intuitive as possible, using an annotated hex editor interface and a c-like scripting language for defining a file's structure.
-Mycroft features extra goodies like cross-file xrefs, a plugin system, relational metadata storage, and other goodies.
+Mycroft features extra goodies like cross-file xrefs, a plugin system, relational metadata storage, and more.

 Please note that Windows is not officially supported but is planned.